napatech/dpdk/ntacc_readme.md

 This means that it will be possible to create 4 RX queues and 4 TX queues.

 #### Statistics update interval  <a name="statinterval"></a>
-When using hardware based statistics `CONFIG_RTE_LIBRTE_PMD_NTACC_USE_SW_STAT=n`, the default update interval is 500 ms i.e. the time between each time the statistics is updated by the adapter.
+When using hardware based statistics `CONFIG_RTE_LIBRTE_PMD_NTACC_USE_SW_STAT=n`, the default update interval is 500 ms, i.e. the time between each time the statistics is updated by the adapter.
 In some cases, the update interval is too large.
 The update interval can be changed by changing the `StatInterval` option in the system section in the ini-file.
 ```
 [System]
 StatInterval=1